Ignacio Rodríguez Iturbe

 Ignacio Rodríguez Iturbe (8 March 1942 – 28 September 2022) was a Venezuelan hydrologist who was a professor at Texas A&M University.

+Biography

 Rodríguez Iturbe was born in Maracaibo, Zulia State in 1942.
 He graduated from the University of Zulia as a civil engineer and did graduate studies at Caltech, earning his PhD at Colorado State University in 1967.

 Rodríguez Iturbe taught at many universities, including the University of Zulia, MIT, Texas A&M, Princeton University and the University of Iowa.
 He also taught for 20 years at Simon Bolivar University.

 Rodríguez Iturbe was a member of the US National Committee for the International Institute for Applied Systems Analysis from 2004.
 In 2008, he received a special recognition from the World Cultural Council.

 Rodríguez Iturbe died on 28 September 2022, at the age of 80.